By the end of this section, you will be able to:

 Shift in Supply

 Step 1.
 Draw a graph of a supply curve for pizza.
 Pick a quantity (like Q0).
 If you draw a vertical line up from Q0 to the supply curve, you will see the price the firm chooses.
-An example is shown in Figure 3.11.
+Figure 3.11 provides an example.

 Step 2.
 Why did the firm choose that price and not some other?
 One way to think about this is that the price is composed of two parts.
-The first part is the cost of producing pizzas at the margin; in this case, the cost of producing the pizza, including cost of ingredients (dough, sauce, cheese, pepperoni, and so on), the cost of the pizza oven, the rent on the shop, and the wages of the workers.
+The first part is the cost of producing pizzas at the margin; in this case, the cost of producing the pizza, including cost of ingredients (e.g., dough, sauce, cheese, and pepperoni), the cost of the pizza oven, the shop rent, and the workers' wages.
 The second part is the firm’s desired profit, which is determined, among other factors, by the profit margins in that particular business.
+(Desired profit is not necessarily the same as economic profit, which will be explained in Chapter 7.)
 If you add these two parts together, you get the price the firm wishes to charge.
-The quantity Q0 and associated price P0 give you one point on the firm’s supply curve, as shown in Figure 3.12.
+The quantity Q0 and associated price P0 give you one point on the firm’s supply curve, as Figure 3.12 illustrates.

 Step 3.
-Now, suppose that the cost of production goes up.
+Now, suppose that the cost of production increases.
 Perhaps cheese has become more expensive by $0.75 per pizza.
 If that is true, the firm will want to raise its price by the amount of the increase in cost ($0.75).
-Draw this point on the supply curve directly above the initial point on the curve, but $0.75 higher, as shown in Figure 3.13.
+Draw this point on the supply curve directly above the initial point on the curve, but $0.75 higher, as Figure 3.13 shows.

 Step 4.
 Shift the supply curve through this point.
-You will see that an increase in cost causes an upward (or a leftward) shift of the supply curve so that at any price, the quantities supplied will be smaller, as shown in Figure 3.14.
+You will see that an increase in cost causes an upward (or a leftward) shift of the supply curve so that at any price, the quantities supplied will be smaller, as Figure 3.14 illustrates.